Regression Under Human Assistance: Related Work

-Our work is also related to active learning~\cite{cohn1995active,hoi2006batch,willett2006faster,sugiyama2006active,guo2008discriminative,sabato2014active,chen2017active,hashemi2019submodular}, robust linear regression~\cite{bhatia2017consistent,suggala2019adaptive,tsakonas2014convergence,wright2010dense} and robust logistic regression~\cite{feng2014robust}.
-In active learning, the goal is to to determine which subset of training samples one should label so that a supervised machine learning model, trained on these samples, generalizes well across the entire feature space during test.
+Our work is also related to active learning~\cite{cohn1995active,hoi2006batch,sugiyama2006active,willett2006faster,guo2008discriminative,sabato2014active,chen2017active,hashemi2019submodular}, robust linear regression~\cite{wright2010dense,tsakonas2014convergence,bhatia2017consistent,suggala2019adaptive} and robust logistic regression~\cite{feng2014robust}.
+In active learning, the goal is to determine which subset of training samples one should label so that a supervised machine learning model, trained on these samples, generalizes well across the entire feature space during test.
+In other words, the model needs to predict well \emph{any} sample during test time.
 In contrast, our trained model only needs to accurately predict samples which are close to the samples assigned to the machine during training time and rely on humans to predict the remaining samples.
 In robust linear regression and robust logistic regression, the (implicit) assumption is that a constant fraction of the output variables are corrupted by an unbounded noise.
 Then, the goal is to find a consistent estimator of the model parameters which ignores the samples whose output variables are noisy.
 In contrast, in our work, we do not assume any noise model for the output variables but rather a human error per sample and find a estimator of the model parameters that outsources some of the samples to humans.